 Change process and impact

 During the configuration change, ApsaraDB for Redis migrates slots, for example, to the newly added data shards.
-This can help implement imperceptible scaling where the latency remains under 100 milliseconds.
+Redis performs data migration in the background, allowing for imperceptible scaling without blocking business requests.
+During this process, the latency remains within 100 milliseconds.

 For more information, see Adjust the number of shards for an ApsaraDB for Redis cloud-native instance.

 When you downgrade the configurations of an instance, note that 80% of the memory capacity of the new instance must be greater than the amount of occupied memory in the original instance.
 Otherwise, the instance cannot be downgraded.
-For example, if the original instance is a standard DRAM-based instance that has a storage capacity of 8 GB and has 2 GB used, you can change the configurations of the instance to a standard DRAM-based instance that has a storage capacity of 4 GB.
+For example, if the original instance is a standard DRAM-based instance that has a storage capacity of 8 GB and has 2 GB used, you can downgrade the instance to a standard DRAM-based instance that has a storage capacity of 4 GB.

 Manually change the configurations of an instance